-One of the best countries to consider when studying law abroad is Italy.
-Aside from its outstanding art and cuisine, Italy has some of the oldest and leading universities that offer various law courses.
-It is home to international students, as most institutions value excellence and higher learning regardless of every student’s differences.
+One of the strong countries to consider when studying law abroad is Italy.
+Aside from its outstanding art and cuisine, Italy has some of the oldest and leading universities that offer various law-related courses.
+It is home to international students, as many institutions value excellence and higher learning regardless of students’ backgrounds.
 In addition, a wide range of courses are taught in either Italian or English.

 Top Law Schools in Italy